This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your hands are shaky and you are sweating heavily.

 - You have questions or concerns about your condition or care.

 Follow up with your healthcare provider as directed:

 Do not try to stop drinking on your own.
 Your healthcare provider may need to help you withdraw from alcohol safely.
-He may need to admit you to the hospital.
-You may also need any of the following treatments:
+He or she may need to admit you to the hospital.
+You may also need any of the following:

 - Medicines to decrease your craving for alcohol

 - Admission to an inpatient facility for treatment for severe AUD